 - What role does host breadth play in range size and diversification rate of herbivorous insects?

-- How can we understand better theoretically the origins of news species and the links between micro-evolutionary processes and macro-evolutionary patterns?
+- How can we understand the origins of news species and the links between micro-evolutionary processes and macro-evolutionary patterns?

 - How do human activities impact species, communities, and ecosystem function across spatial and temporal scales?